Joy in the Time of COVID-19

 "Try to be a rainbow in someone's cloud." -Maya Angelou

 Of course I have been baking and cooking like crazy (though admittedly, some nights I just have a bagel with cream cheese and some celery with peanut butter).
-I've made cookies a few times, and many lovely meals, including salmon with potatoes and beet salad, and ham with sweet potatoes and roasted carrots (Easter meal!).
+I've made cookies a few times, and many lovely meals, including salmon with potatoes and beet salad, ham with sweet potatoes and roasted carrots (Easter meal!), and a pasta carbonara.
 In my quest for yeast, I was lucky enough to find a friend, Kirk, who was willing to part with some!
 So, I was able to make Pesto, Mozzarella & Cherry Tomato Pizza, as well as try my hand at Italian Easter Bread (this I made two times... the first was ok, but not very pretty, so I tried again).
-I also made French Fries from scratch for the first time ever, and Cheddar& Chive Scones using chives from my mom's garden.
+I also made French Fries from scratch for the first time ever, and Cheddar& Chive Scones using chives from my mom's garden, and pie.

 Phone Calls & FaceTimes

 When all this started, I decided to print out a map of the U.S. and try to talk to someone in every state.
 So far I have 18.
 If you live in a state I haven't gotten yet, let me know!
 I'd love to chat!

 I've also been reading books to some friends' kids over FaceTime, and I made a few videos of myself doing so as well, to send to friends whose schedules don't always align with mine.
 You can also follow Writers & Books' YouTube channel to see me reading Alice in Wonderland chapter by chapter.